SandraKastaletti/TestGreen/tutorials/hana-clients-node-tg-copy/hana-clients-node-tg-copy.md

 ---
-title: Connect Using the SAP HANA Node.js Interface Test Green Pop-over Fourty Five copy
+title: Connect Using the SAP HANA Node.js Interface Test Green Pop-over Fourty Five copy updated
 description: Create and debug a Node.js application that connects to SAP HANA using the SAP HANA client.
 auto_validation: true
 time: 15